SamB440/huge-structure-blocks/README.md

 A mod that:
 - Increases maximum structure size to 512 blocks
 - Optimises the corner search algorithm
+  - Maintains a cache of structure block corners that allows for instant resolving.
 - Removes the Jigsaw depth limit
 - Removes the 128 block distance limit from structure features/pools
 - Adds a creative item group for structure block items.